vaniisgh/tinny_chat/README.md

 use the /docs endpoint of fastapi to see the required input and output parameters.

-use any pdf file, or a json in the example format in sample_data.json[[./sample_data.json]] as the input doccument, and send the questions in the sample_questions.json[[./sample_questions.json]] format.
+Use any PDF file, or a JSON in the example format in [sample_data.json](./sample_data.json) as the input document, and send the questions in the [sample_questions.json](./sample_questions.json) format.

 ### Run the dockerised application